netdata/netdata/health/notifications/slack/README.md

 You can define multiple recipients like this: `# #alarms systems @myuser`.
 This example will send the alarm to:
-- The recipient defined in slack for the webhook (not known to netdata)
+- The recipient defined in slack for the webhook (not known to Netdata)
 - The channel 'alarms'
 - The channel 'systems'
 - The user @myuser